-Brand new in December 2015, Tri will appeal to artistic couples looking for digital detox and inspiration, while nature lovers will be drawn to the hotel’s wildlife-filled location.
-Kayaks sit poised for explorations of the lake; perfect for photographing wallowing water monitors or capturing kites and kingfishers swooping low in the sky.
+Tri will appeal to artistic couples looking for digital detox and inspiration, while nature lovers will be drawn to the hotel’s wildlife-filled location.
+The hotel's private dhoni boats sit poised for explorations of the lake; perfect for photographing wallowing water monitors or capturing kites and kingfishers swooping low in the sky.
 The atmosphere is pin-drop peaceful, and when not relaxing you can indulge in Quantum yoga and heavenly treatments.

 - Refreshingly remote, but only 15 minutes to the beach and 30 minutes to Galle Fort and whale-watching hotspot, Mirissa

 - Inspiring eco design: we loved the ‘living’ roofs and cinnamon-bark Water Tower